13 Ways to Promote Your YouTube Channel Without MoneyMarch 28, 2018

 This also helps with increasing the audience retention rate.
 When you click on a video from a playlist, YouTube will keep you in that playlist.
 This means that after someone watched a video, your other videos in that category will be displayed in the right section of the video, ready for the user to be kept on your channel.

-One way to get more views to your older YouTube videos is to simply tell people to check them out.
+One way to get more views to your older YouTube videos can be as easy as telling people to check them out.

-You can do this by referencing an older video in a new one if it makes sense and adding its link in the description.
+You can do this by referencing an older video in your new one if it the topics are related.
+Tell people to check out the video and leave the link in the description.

 Another great way to get people check your other videos is to use annotation cards at the end of your videos.
 Make sure you only use annotation cards at the end of the video because you don't want viewers to click away before they finished watching the video.